jeka-kiselyov/dimeshift-desktop/README.md

 ## Dimeshift Desktop.
-Easiest way to track your expenses, now offline.
+Easiest way to track your expenses, on desktop.

 DimeShift desktop application.
 Built with Electron.